Attitudes Towards Women’s Economic Participation

 1) Always consider whether the questions are appropriate to the context you operate in.
 For example, if it is very common for women to work outside the home, you might need to revise one or more of the survey questions.

-2) Disaggregate the data by age group, ethnicity, education level, and other factors depending on the local context.
+2) Disaggregate the data by age group, ethnicity, education level, wealth, and other factors depending on the local context.